lightningnetwork/lnd/docs/code_contribution_guidelines.md

 ## Review Bot

 In order to keep the review flow going, Lightning Labs uses a bot to remind PR reviewers about their outstanding reviews or to remind authors to address recent reviews.
 Here are some important things to know about the bot and some controls for adjusting its behaviour:

 ####🤖 Expected Behaviour:
 - The bot will not do anything if your PR is in draft mode.
 - It will ping a pending reviewer if they have not reviewed or commented on the PR in x days since the last update or the last time the bot pinged them.
 (default x = 3)
 - It will ping the author of the PR if they have not addressed a review on a PR after x days since last review or the last time the bot pinged them.
 It will also ping them to remind them to re-request review if needed. (default x = 3)

 ####🤖 Controls:
 To control the bot, you need to add a comment on the PR starting with `!lightninglabs-deploy` followed by the command.
 There are 2 control types: mute/unmute & cadence.
 Only the latest comment for each control type will be used.
-This also means you dont need to keep adding new control comments, just edit the latest comment for that control type.
+This also means you don't need to keep adding new control comments, just edit the latest comment for that control type.

 - `!lightninglabs-deploy mute` will mute the bot on the PR completely.
 - `!lightninglabs-deploy mute 72h30m` will mute the bot for the given duration.
 - `!lightninglabs-deploy mute 2022-Feb-02` will mute the bot until the given date (must be in this format!).
 - `!lightninglabs-deploy mute #4` will mute the bot until the given PR of the same repo has been merged.
 - `!lightninglabs-deploy unmute` will unmute the bot (or just delete the comment that was muting it)
 - `!lightninglabs-deploy cadence 60h` change the cadence of the bot from the default of 3 days to the given duration.
 - it will auto-mute if the PR is in Draft mode

 # Contribution Standards